Sprouted Black Chickpea Curry Recipe

-- Add mustards seeds, once it pops, add curry leaves, chopped onion and sauté until onion translucent.
+- Add mustards seeds, and allow them to pop.
+Then add curry leaves, chopped onion and sauté until onion translucent.

 - Pour the freshly made masala paste into the pressure cooker, mix well and sauté for 2 minutes on low-medium heat.

-- Then add the sprouted black chickpeas, diced potatoes, and cook them for a minute or two.
+- Add the sprouted black chickpeas, diced potatoes, and cook them for a minute or two.

-- Garnish with chopped cilantro and serve sprouted black chickpeas curry with steamed rice, quinoa, or Ragi mudde.
+- Garnish with cilantro and serve sprouted black chickpeas curry with steamed rice, or quinoa.
 Enjoy!